 You have big plans.
 School, travel, saving for the future.
-You may be wondering: what are the criteria for egg donation?
 The same focus and determination you use to make what you want happen in your own life are what we need in an egg donor.
-We are looking for women who are healthy, open and ready to commit to helping create a family.
-Interested?
-Read on to learn what we’re looking for.
+We are looking for young women who are healthy, open and ready to commit to helping create a family for intended parents.

 Between 21-28 years of age

 BMI under 28 (Body Mass Index calculator)